cdevroe/threetoe/readme.md

 1. Sender TXTs Twilio powered phone number with "T0001"
 2. Twilio sends webhook to Three Toe
 3. Three Toe looks for "T0001.txt" in /responses
 4. If found, responds.
-If not found, responds with nopropertyinfo.txt
+If not found, responds with responses/notfound.txt

 This simple script was built to scratch an itch and learn the basics of the Twilio API.
 You can [read more about the backstory on my blog](http://cdevroe.com/2016/06/24/three-toe-a-simple-sms-autoresponder-on-top-of-the-twilio-api/).